stormchaserroleplaying/stormchaserRPG/Species/Lineages/Infernal/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points
+#### **Cost:** 10 Character Points
 Those with infernal lineage share certain features as a result of their fiendish descent.

-### Darkvision
+### Low-Light Vision
-Thanks to your infernal heritage, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.
+*Thanks to your infernal heritage, you have superior vision in dark and dim conditions.*

+You can see in dim light as though it were bright light, so you ignore the concealed condition due to dim light.

+If your species already grants you [low-light vision](https://stormchaserroleplaying.com/stormchaserRPG/Species/Common/Elf/#low-light-vision), you instead gain [infravision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#infravision).

 ### Hellish Resistance
 You have resistance to fire damage.

 ### Infernal Legacy
-You know the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip and can cast the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell once per long rest.
+You know the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip and the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell.
 Charisma is your spellcasting ability for these spells.

 ## Phenotypes
 Numerous bloodlines descended from a variety of different kinds of fiends have resulted in numerous phenotypes that exhibit various magical powers.